 Violating God’s Labor Day Law

-Rest is a healthy and natural part of God’s labor day.
-In creation, God has established a pattern of work and rest that is to be a model for believers (Genesis 2:1-3).
+In creation, God has established a pattern of work and rest that is to be a model for his people (Genesis 2:1-3).
 Old Testament believers obeyed the Sabbath to balance work and rest.
 Jesus practiced a labor and rest rhythm (Mark 6:30-32).
 Therefore, we should supplement our work with regular rhythms of rest.
 So, when we work more than we rest or do not follow this divine pattern, we sin.
 Not only do we sin, we increase our chances of burning out.

 Why Did God Give Us the Original Labor Day